 We said what if we have a pot of money dedicated to health.
 A pot of money that you couldn’t use for anything else.
 Imagine you have a gift certificate, let’s say for Amazon, that money is dedicated to Amazon and you know you can only spend it on Amazon.
 And it is very easy.

-What would happen if we would have the same thing for health, if we convinced people to put a little money away for a cause in an electronic wallet dedicated to health, this is basically what M-TIBA is.
-And what we are testing, what happens now if they get sick now.
+What would happen if we would have the same thing for health, if we convinced people to put a little money away for a cause in an electronic wallet dedicated to health, this is basically what M-TIBA is … What happens now if they get sick now.
 Do they know the money is there and do they go to the doctor earlier?”

 Read more on why the Joep Lange Institute believes that behavioral science is an important driver for transformational innovation.